QuickDapp/QuickDapp-OLD/docs/getting-started.md

 ```
 Enter the following line into your .env.development or .env.local file:

-NEXT_PUBLIC_DIAMOND_PROXY_ADDRESS="0x5FbDB2315678afecb367f032d93F642f64180aa3"
+NEXT_PUBLIC_DIAMOND_PROXY_ADDRESS="0x79D219573A2b042479604aBA46BE7CECc52A57cd"
 ```

+This address (usually it's `0x79D219573A2b042479604aBA46BE7CECc52A57cd`) is the address of the Diamond proxy contract that is now deployed to your locally running Anvil node.

-Follow the instructions and place this into either one of those files.
+Follow the instructions and place this line into either one of those files.
 Create the file if it doesn't exist.

 At this point we have locally running Anvil node with our upgradeable proxy contract deployed to it.